getsentry/sentry-php/UPGRADE-2.0.md

   `$logger` and `$vars` arguments.

   Before:

   ```php
   public function captureException($exception, $data = null, $logger = null, $vars = null)
   {
       // ...
   }
   ```

   After:

   ```php
   public function captureException($exception, array $payload = [])
   {
       // ...
   }
   ```

+- If an exception implemented the `getSeverity()` method its value was used as error level of the event.
+This has been changed so that only the `ErrorException` or its derivated classes are considered for this behavior.

 ### Client builder

 - To simplify the creation of a `Client` object instance, a new builder class